pybamm-team/PyBaMM/docs/source/user_guide/installation/install-source-windows.rst

    venv\Scripts\activate.bat

-Now all the calls to pip described below will install PyBaMM and its dependencies into the environment ``venv``.
+Now, all the calls to pip described below will install PyBaMM and its dependencies into the environment ``venv``.
 When you are ready to exit the environment and go back to your original system, just type: